 1.e Metal cleats are permitted (if fields allow for them).

 Metal cleats are not permitted for GPMABL Classic games on artificial-turf fields.

 innings.
 All double header games are 7 innings.
 All Playoff games

 will be 7 innings.

-GPMABL Classic games will have a 3-hour time limit.
-No inning will begin after the two hour and 45 minute mark.
+For GPMABL Classic games, no inning will begin after the two hour and 45 minute mark.
 If the third out of the bottom of an inning is made within two hours and 45 minutes from the start time, the next inning will proceed and will be the last inning that will be played.
 (Note that the time rule applies to the third out of the bottom of the inning, not the first pitch of the next inning.)"

 2.b Any games rained out may be re-scheduled by the league.
 Final league standings will be determined by won/lost percentage.
 Ties in final standings will be broken in favor of the team with the best head-to-head record and then (if necessary) in favor of the team with the fewest runs allowed per game.

 2.c In the event of rain, the league will notify teams of the status of games scheduled for that day.